Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ## Enums

 An enum must be declared prior to use.
 It is declared with the `enum` keyword, enum name, followed by braces.
 The contents of the braces are a comma separated list of branches.
-A branch is a branch name keyword followed by a colon and a type.
+A branch is a branch name keyword followed by a colon and a type. type may also be `nil` if that branch has no contents.
 For example `enum test2 { A: number, B: bool }`.
 Its type is `enum:`typename.
 For our example out example has type `enum:test2`.
 Note that the struct name is stored in the same namespace as enum names.

 An enum constant comprises the enum keyword, a colon and the enum branch name, parentheses and a value of the given type.
 For example, `test2:A(6)` or `test2:B(false)`.
 It is not an lvalue.